 There are a number of reasons that can cause a fever in an animal:

-1. If the pet has experienced severe stress, then for a short period of time his temperature may rise, for example, after moving.
-Knowing what temperature in dogs is considered normal, the indicators in such a situation will differ by no more than 2 ° C.
+1. If a pet has experienced severe stress, then its temperature may rise for a short period of time, for example, after moving.
+Knowing what temperature is considered normal in dogs, the indicators in such a situation will differ by no more than 2°C.

 2. When an infection settles in the body, the body begins to fight it, which leads to the appearance of fever.